cheeyuenteng/cheeyuenteng.github.io/cybersecurity-fundamentals/bandit/README.md

 Key takeaways:
 - There are numerous of special parameter in bash.
 For more information, you can always google for more.

 Before we end this, just want to share a special experience that I saw from one of my favourite Cyber Security Youtube Content Creator, LiveOverflow, that is about bash injection, without most of the characters!
-[Check it out here](https://www.youtube.com/watch?v=6D1LnMj0Yt0&list=PLhixgUqwRTjywPzsTYz28I-qezFOSaUYz&index=2)
+Check it out here: <https://www.youtube.com/watch?v=6D1LnMj0Yt0&list=PLhixgUqwRTjywPzsTYz28I-qezFOSaUYz&index=2>

 That is all for the Bandit adventure, if you have any comment or enquiry, feel free to drop me a message at my LinkedIn!